Manage logs for an HDInsight cluster

 HDInsight logs generated by YARN

 YARN aggregates logs across all containers on a worker node and stores those logs as one aggregated log file per worker node.
 That log is stored on the default file system after an application finishes.
 Your application may use hundreds or thousands of containers, but logs for all containers that are run on a single worker node are always aggregated to a single file.
-There is only one log per worker node used by your application.
+There's only one log per worker node used by your application.
 Log aggregation is enabled by default on HDInsight clusters version 3.0 and above.
 Aggregated logs are located in default storage for the cluster.

 YARN CLI tools